 So, as I argue with anyone and what often seems like everyone, if a word is allowed two opposing definitions in our modern descriptive dictionaries—as they too often are—then my attempt to communicate an important message to you may come out with results the opposite of my intents and your needs or desires.

 For example, if I give my assistant an important manuscript and instruct her to scan it for errors and I am using scan in its original meaning (“to look at something carefully, usually in order to find something”) and she hears scan in the modern definition based on popular misuse (“to look over or read something quickly”), my manuscript may come out disastrously.

 Or if I mention to my wife that our rose garden has become a bit unruly and could she decimate it, the results could be tragic if she uses scan in one sense and I another.

 Yeah yeah yeah I’ll put my finickiness aside about the misuse of the language in general and get back to the decimation of the language in the MJ article mentioned in the first paragraph above.

 The writer could have avoided riling pedant-oriented word-users like myself if he had said what he meant: “One out of every six species could face extinction if global warming continues on its current path.”

-HEADER IMAGE: The image at the top of this page was cropped from an etching by William Hogarth for the book Beaver’s Roman Military Punishments, published in 1725.
+FEATURED IMAGE: The image at the top of this page was cropped from an etching by William Hogarth for the book Beaver’s Roman Military Punishments, published in 1725.
 It was used by Wikipedia for their “Decimation (Roman army)” entry: “Decimation was a form of military discipline used by senior commanders in the Roman Army to punish units or large groups guilty of capital offenses such as mutiny or desertion.
 The procedure was a pragmatic, yet vicious, attempt to balance the need to punish serious offenses with the practicalities of dealing with a large group of offenders.”
 (Wikipedia)